-Appendix I (G) KENT ASSOCIATION OF ELECTORAL REGISTRATION OFFICERS AND STAFF (Kent AEROS) - SCALE OF FEES (REVISED)
+ELECTORAL REGISTRATION OFFICERS AND STAFF (Kent AEROS) - SCALE OF FEES

-Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2017
+Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2021

 - 1. The scale of fees are uplifted annually, by using the NJC award pay award for local government and approved by the Kent Chief Executives Group. - 2.
 Kent County Council's scale of fees uses a calculation based upon per 1000 electorate.
 Kent AEROS' scale uses a calculation of per 500 electorate because of small parishes. - 3.
-In order to ensure consistency the Kent AERO's scale reflects the KCC 2017 Scale and is in line with the NJC increase - 4.
-The Kent AEROS' scale has been uplifted by 1.35% using the NJC Pay Award for Local Government Services 2017/18
+In order to ensure consistency the Kent AERO's scale reflects the KCC 2021 Scale and is usually in line with the NJC increase - 4.
+The Kent AEROS' scale has been uplifted by 2% in line with KCC Scale of Fees as the NJC awards are yet to be agreed.